 I realized that it was time to leave the classroom when a lengthy stint on jury duty felt like the highlight of my career.

 Hello!
 Welcome to my About Me page.
 I guess I’ll start with the fancy stuff.
 I write about parenting, marriage, culture, and suburban life for The Huffington Post, Cognoscenti, Kveller, Grown & Flown, and other publications.
-I holds a Doctorate in Education from Teachers College, Columbia University and teach writing at Roger Williams University.
+I hold a Doctorate in Education from Teachers College, Columbia University and teach writing at Roger Williams University.

 So.
 Here’s a bit of my story.
 For a long time, I was a middle school English teacher.
 I loved my students and I loved reading YA literature with them, but I wanted to be a writer really, really badly, so I left teaching to work on a novel.